aladagemre/openai-cost-extension/README.md

 - `background.js`: Main script for the extension's functionality
 - `popup.html`: (Optional) Popup UI for the extension
 - `images/`: Directory containing extension icons
+- `screenshot.png`: Screenshot demonstrating the extension in action

 ## Permissions